HerXayah/Azariel-Client/README.md

 # How to install

-Make sure you backup your Minecraft
+- Make sure you backup your Minecraft

+- Go to ,,Releases,, and select the Latest Version

+- Press on ,,Download Source (Zip)

-Download the rar, open it and extract it into Minecraft Folder.
+- Open it and extract it into Minecraft Folder.

-Override any existing Files.
+- Override any existing Files.

-Select AzarielClient on Minecraft Launcher.
+- Select AzarielClient on Minecraft Launcher.

 # Screenshots/Ingame
 <p>